tobinus/simpleInfoscreen/README.md

 8. Move and rename the web folder (assuming you're back in the simpleInfoscreen folder): `mv web /web_root/desired/url`
 9. Edit `local.php` so that the relative path to the private folder is correct.
 10. Edit `local.php` so the timezone is correct.
-11. Change the owner of the `local` folder so that whichever user the PHP code will run as, is the owner.
-Example:
-    `sudo chown -R www-data: local`
-12. Ensure no other file or folder is owned by the user PHP runs as.
+11. Ensure no other file or folder is owned by the user PHP runs as.
 This is a security precaution, so that even if an attacker gains control of the PHP application, he or she will not be able to do damage to the rest of the server.
 Ideally, this application should run completely alone, in a Virtual Machine, since security was not a priority during development.
-13. You should be all set now.
+12. You should be all set now.
 Try navigating to the web page in a browser.

 ## Setting up the infoscreens themselves